 Mr Prakash arranged the horse for my mother as she could not walk much.
 My whole family loved travelling with Highroute Adventure for the Kailash tour.

 Experience a divine journey of a lifetime with our exclusive Kailash Mansarovar Yatra from Nepal.
-This all-inclusive 16-day Kailash Manasarovar tour takes you to Tibet for Kailash Darshan and a sacred visit to Lake Manasarovar, believed to bring moksha, spiritual purification, and awakening.
-You will perform the 52-kilometre sacred Kailash Parikrama(Kailash Kora) around Mount Kailash(6,638 meters).
+This all-inclusive 16-day Kailash tour takes pilgrims close to Mt Kailash for Kailash Darshan and a visit to the holy Mansarovar Lake.
+It is believed that performing this spiritual tour in Tibet brings moksha, spiritual purification, and awakening.
+Visitors will perform sacred Kailash Kora(circumambulation), which is 52 – kilometer pilgrimage around Mount Kailash(6,638 meters).

-From Kathmandu, you will begin your journey with a scenic drive towards Timure, the gateway to the Nepal–Tibet border for the sacred Kailash Yatra.
-During the drive, you will pass through Syabrubesi, a well-known Himalayan settlement and the starting point for the famous Langtang Valley trek.
+From Kathmandu, the journey continues with a scenic drive towards Timmure, the gateway to Tibet.
+During the drive, you will pass through Syabrubesi, which is the starting point for the famous Langtang Valley trek.
+From Timmure, after completing immigration formalities, you will cross the border into Tibet.

-Then, driving further through the Tibet road, passing through Kerung and Saga towns, you will reach Lake Mansarovar, believed to have been created by Lord Brahma as a symbol of purity and divine creation.
+From here driving adventure in Tibet starts under the guidance of the Tibetan guide and driver.
+Passing through Kerung and Saga towns, you will reach Lake Mansarovar.
+It is believed that Lord Brahma created this holy lake as a symbol of purity and divine creation.

 This year’s Kailash Mansarovar Yatra carries a significance that goes beyond the journey itself.
 According to Tibetan tradition, 2026 is a Fire Horse Year.
 This cycle returns only once every twelve years and is believed to amplify the spiritual energy of Mount Kailash and Lake Mansarovar many times over.